Small business: Social responsibility

 Small businesses can encounter several problems related to engaging in corporate social responsibility, due to characteristics inherent in their size.
 Owners of small businesses often participate heavily in the day-to-day operations of their companies.
 This results in a lack of time for the owner to coordinate socially responsible efforts, such as supporting local charities or not-for-profit activities.
 Additionally, a small business owner's expertise often falls outside the realm of socially responsible practices, which can contribute to a lack of participation.
 Small businesses also face a form of peer pressure from larger forces in their respective industries, making it difficult to oppose and work against industry expectations.
 Furthermore, small businesses undergo stress from shareholder expectations.
-Because small businesses have more personal relationships with their patrons and local shareholders, they must also be prepared to withstand closer scrutiny if they want to share in the benefits of committing to socially responsible practices or not.
+Because small businesses have more personal relationships with their patrons and local shareholders, they must be prepared to withstand closer scrutiny if they want to share in the benefits of committing to socially responsible practices or not.